 As a part of the district's curriculum, students receive instruction related to human sexuality.
+The School Health Advisory Council (SHAC) makes recommendations for course materials.

+State law requires that the district provide written notice before each school year of the board's decision to provide human sexuality instruction.

-The School Health Advisory Council (SHAC) is involved with the selection of course materials for such instruction.
-State law requires that any instruction related to human sexuality, sexually transmitted diseases, or human immunodeficiency virus (HIV) or acquired immune deficiency syndrome (AIDS) must:
+State law also requires that instruction related to human sexuality, sexually transmitted diseases, or human immunodeficiency virus (HIV) or acquired immune deficiency syndrome (AIDS):

-- Present abstinence from sexual activity as the preferred choice of behavior in relationship to all sexual activity for unmarried persons of school age; - Devote more attention to abstinence from sexual activity than to any other behavior; - Emphasize that abstinence is the only method that is 100 percent effective in preventing pregnancy, sexually transmitted diseases, and the emotional trauma associated with adolescent sexual activity; - Direct adolescents to a standard of behavior in which abstinence from sexual activity before marriage is the most effective way to prevent pregnancy and sexually transmitted diseases; and - If included in the content of the curriculum, teach contraception and condom use in terms of human use reality rates instead of theoretical laboratory rates.
+- Present abstinence from sexual activity as the preferred choice in relationship to all sexual activity for unmarried persons of school age; - Devote more attention to abstinence from sexual activity than to any other behavior; - Emphasize that abstinence, if used consistently and correctly, is the only method that is 100 percent effective in preventing pregnancy, sexually transmitted infections and the emotional trauma associated with adolescent sexual activity; - Direct adolescents to abstain from sexual activity before marriage as the most effective way to prevent pregnancy and sexually transmitted diseases; and - If included in the content of the curriculum, teach contraception and condom use in terms of human use reality rates instead of theoretical laboratory rates.

-In accordance with state law, below is a summary of the district's curriculum regarding human sexuality instruction:
+Per state law, here is a summary of the district's curriculum regarding human sexuality instruction: